Graviton-Code-Editor/graviton-sdk/readme.md

 ### 📜 Instructions

-Plugins targeting `plugin` need to specify some keys in it's Manifest file.

-* mainSrc: Main file path
-* mainDev: Main file destination path when developing
-* main: Main file in production

 CLI parameters:

-* entry: Path of package.json
+* project: Path of the Plugin's folder (where the package.json is located)
 * target: Target type (plugin | iconpack)
 * mode: Build type (dev, release)